-The Year 10 Mathematics - Applied course primarily prepares students wishing to study the Victorian Certificate of Applied Learning (VCAL) in Year 11 and 12.
-Upon successful completion of this course, students are credited one of their VCAL units: the VCAL Numeracy Skill - Foundation Unit.
+The Year 10 Mathematics - Applied course primarily prepares students wishing to study VCE Vocational Specialisation in Year 11 and 12.
+Upon successful completion of this course, students are credited one of their vocational units: the Numeracy Skill - FoundationUnit.
 This course is also recommended for students wishing to complete the Victorian Certificate of Education (VCE) in Year 11 and 12 without undertaking a mathematics subject.
 The emphasis on the practical applications of mathematics in this course enables students to develop confidence and skills to perform familiar numeracy tasks and make sense of mathematics in their daily lives and in society.